 Do you sometimes feel like a fraud?
-Do you feel like your success is a fluke and you’re waiting to be found out and humiliated?
+Are you waiting to be found out?

 If so, you may be experiencing Impostor Syndrome.
 Impostor Syndrome stops you from fully owning and enjoying your achievements and instead causes you to worry about being exposed or having to replicate future success.
 Ultimately, it’s a huge kill-joy in the face of success.

 Whilst I’m not advocating arrogance or narcissism, I believe celebrating our successes is important because it can spur us on to do even greater things in the world.
 Oh, and it also feels pretty good and brings us joy.